amaysim-au/amaysim-automation-exercise-javascript-cypress/README.md

 `set CYPRESS_PASSWORD=<password provided in your instructions>`

 #### Step 2: Run the test
-From inside the `amaysim-automation-exercise-javascript-cypress` folder, run the command `npx cypress run --browser chrome --headed`.
+From inside the `cypress-test-automation-exercise-<your github username>` folder, run the command `npx cypress run --browser chrome --headed`.

 (You can also run `npx cypress open` to open the Cypress runner window.
 This might be useful while developing the test.)